jcchin/NRELtraining/docs/building_component.rst

             self.power = self.Cp*qA*Vu

-As standard Python convention, this internal method inherits from ``self`` (Actuator Disk), and all I/O variables are referenced with the prefix ``self.<variableName>``.
+As standard Python convention, this internal method inherits from ``self`` (Actuator Disc), and all I/O variables are referenced with the prefix ``self.<variableName>``.
 Local variables can be defined for convenience, as done with ``a``, ``Vu``, and ``qA``.
 These variables can only be called locally from within the method and any references to local variables outside of this method will throw errors.
 Only I/O variables from the class definition will be accessible elsewhere.

-In this particular execution method, we treat the entire rotor as a single disk that extracts velocity uniformly from the incoming flow and converts it to power.
+In this particular execution method, we treat the entire rotor as a single disc that extracts velocity uniformly from the incoming flow and converts it to power.
 If you define the upstream, rotor, and downstream velocities as :math:`V_u`, :math:`V_r`, :math:`V_d` respectively, then you can describe the